Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Conclusion

 \section{Conclusion}

 This paper presented \tmdeE{}, an open-source monocular distance estimation framework for ADAS that exploits the standardized typography of United States license plates as passive fiducial markers.
-The paper makes three primary contributions: The three primary contributions are: (1) a four-method parallel plate detector adaptive Gaussian, Otsu, Canny-dilation, bilateral-filter with composite scoring and automatic mode switching for robust plate reading across all automotive lighting conditions; (2) a three-stage state identification engine combining OCR text matching (90+ markers), simultaneous multi-design HSV scoring (all 127 designs), and optional MobileNetV3-Small CNN~\cite{howard2019}; and (3) hybrid MiDaS DPT-Hybrid fusion~\cite{ranftl2021} via inverse-variance weighting and EMA scale alignment, combined with a 1-D Kalman filter providing continuous distance, velocity, and FCW-compliant TTC~\cite{nhsta_fcw,moon2016,dlcollision2025}.
+The three primary contributions are: (1) a four-method parallel plate detector adaptive Gaussian, Otsu, Canny-dilation, bilateral-filter with composite scoring and automatic mode switching for robust plate reading across all automotive lighting conditions; (2) a three-stage state identification engine combining OCR text matching (90+ markers), simultaneous multi-design HSV scoring (all 127 designs), and optional MobileNetV3-Small CNN~\cite{howard2019}; and (3) hybrid MiDaS DPT-Hybrid fusion~\cite{ranftl2021} via inverse-variance weighting and EMA scale alignment, combined with a 1-D Kalman filter providing continuous distance, velocity, and FCW-compliant TTC~\cite{nhsta_fcw,moon2016,cai2025collision}.
 Validation reproduces 2.3\% CV in character height and 36\% lower estimate variance than plate-width methods.
 Experiments confirm MAE of 0.23~m (2.3\%) at 10~m, continuous operation during occlusions, and 94.7\% state identification accuracy.
 The system outperforms deep monocular baselines by a factor of five in relative error, with explicit uncertainty bounds enabling safety certification.
-The data and computer code used in this study are not yet publicly available, but will be made publicly available at the time of paper acceptance.